The Big 10 Conference won't play football this fall - Local News 8

 The Big 10 Conference won’t play football this fall

-College football’s Big Ten voted to postpone all fall sports seasons as a result of the ongoing Covid-19 global pandemic, a development which may signal the beginning of the end for all fall sports at the collegiate level in 2020.
+The Big Ten Conference has voted to postpone college football and all other fall sports seasons as a result of the ongoing COVID-19 global pandemic, a development which may signal the beginning of the end for all fall sports at the collegiate level in 2020.

 “As time progressed and after hours of discussion with our Big Ten Task Force for Emerging Infectious Diseases and the Big Ten Sports Medicine Committee, it became abundantly clear that there was too much uncertainty regarding potential medical risks to allow our student-athletes to compete this fall,” the Big Ten Commissioner Kevin Warren said.